MBA+ PROGRAM OVERVIEW

 Second, the MBA+ program utilizes project-based and evidence-based learning methods, so that students can obtain hands-on experience in conducting market and firm analysis, making venture capital investments, and/or implementing startup initiatives.

-Finally, consistent with the cross-disciplinary academic structure of HKUST(GZ), the MBA+ program leverages the strong research environment and achievements in science and engineering at both campuses of HKUST.
+Finally, consistent with the cross-disciplinary academic structure of HKUST(GZ), the MBA+ program leverages the strong research environment and achievements in science and engineering at HKUST(GZ) and HKUST.
 Students in the program will identify a particular “X” area in science and technology, which is related to the market or startups they will select in the project-based modules.
-Then they will take relevant courses in the “X” area and have opportunities to work together with faculty from both campuses of HKUST, to gain deeper knowledge in the chosen area and possibly bring faculty’s research findings to the private sectors.
+Then they will take relevant courses in the “X” area and have opportunities to work together with faculty members to gain deeper knowledge in the chosen area and possibly bring faculty’s research findings to the private sectors.

 Learning Outcomes